thesofproject/sof-docs/howtos/process/docbuild.rst

 	python --version
 	Python 3.6.7

-You can verify python version and proceed with installation of all required python packages in the virtualized environment.
+You can verify the Python version and proceed with installing all required Python packages in the virtualized environment.

 .. code-block:: bash